PROSPECTUS & CONDITIONS OF AWARD

 The Sir Robert Menzies Memorial Scholarship

-1.1 The Sir Robert Menzies Memorial Foundation, a registered charity in Australia, is offering to Australians a post-graduate scholarship in engineering, tenable at a university in the United Kingdom from 2014.
-The scholarship program is partially supported by funds from the Australian Government.
+1.1 The Sir Robert Menzies Memorial Foundation, a registered charity in Australia, is offering to Australians an overseas post-graduate scholarship in engineering to be awarded in September 2014 and taken up no later than October 2015.

-1.2 The scholarships are awarded in memory of the Right Honourable Sir Robert Menzies, KT AK CH QC, Prime Minister of Australia from 1939 to 1941 and from 1949 to 1966.
+1.2 Menzies scholarships are awarded in memory of the Right Honourable Sir Robert Menzies, KT AK CH QC, Prime Minister of Australia from 1939 to 1941 and from 1949 to 1966.

-2.3 Each award will be made on the understanding that it will be continued for the period for which it is granted, subject to the scholar's satisfactory progress and conduct.
-Scholars will be required to provide a written report on their project each six months to the Menzies Foundation at email@example.com.
+2.5 Each award will be made on the understanding that it will be continued for the period for which it is granted, subject to the scholar's satisfactory progress and conduct.
+Scholars will be required to provide a written report on their study each six months to the Menzies Foundation.

 3.1 The scholarship in engineering will be awarded on merit to the person who best meets the qualifications and qualities set out below.